joeygraves222/BlazorEssentials/README.md

     protected NavigationManager Nav { get; set; }
 }
 ```

-## Implementing Each Feature

-First it should be mentioned that it is recommended that every page and component that will need to access these features should inherit the class `EssentialsBaseComponent` found in this package under the namespace `BlazorEssentials.Components`.
-This base component has provided members to access these services and to subscribe to their events to update your page when necessary. (ex.
-The `StateManager` fires an event every time the state is updated, and the base component subscribes to the event and calls `StateHasChanged()` so that you don't have to call it yourself, you simply update your State and the components will refresh automatically).

 ### Storage Manager
 This feature is very simple and you probably won't need to make your own implementation since LocalStorage and SessionStorage only have a few basic APIs.